 To acquire knowledge under the expertise and guidance of a fully qualified ʿĀlim of Dīn is absolutely essential.
-Failure to do so generally results in absolute guidance.
+Failure to do so generally results in absolute misguidance.
 This has been the practice of our pious predecessors and even the Ambiyā عليهم السلام.

 The Qur’ān was revealed by Allāh as a guidance and a means of knowledge for mankind but without the explanation of the Messenger of Allāh ﷺ the meanings would inevitably be misunderstood.